mononobi/drawpia/README.md

 - Ability to set a `restricted_level` for each entry to be able to distribute such entries on different groups without putting two entries with the same restricted level in the same group (if it's not possible, an error would be raised).
-- Ability to set a `optional_level` for each entry to be able to try to distribute such entries on different groups without putting two entries with the same optional level in the same group (if it's actually possible, otherwise optional level would be ignored).
+- Ability to set an `optional_level` for each entry to be able to try to distribute such entries on different groups without putting two entries with the same optional level in the same group (if it's actually possible, otherwise optional level would be ignored).